Qanu-survey/pdfautonup/doc/index.rst

 - ``pdfnup`` is focused on layout: "I want my pdf to appear 'n-upped' on a '2x3' layout".
-- ``pdfautonup`` is focused on destination paper size: "I want to fit as many pages as possible on a pdf of a given page size".
+- ``pdfautonup`` is focused on destination paper size: "I want to fit pages on a pdf of a given page size".

 Rationale
 ---------